jp-clarke/battleships-game/README.md

 After each round, the number of ships remaining for both player and computer is updated.

 The winner is the first to sink all of the opponent's ships.
-If both players lose their final ships in a single round, the game will be declared a draw.
+If both player and computer lose their final ships in a single round, the game will be declared a draw.

 ## Design